Little Bits of History

 Chance Chants – In 1764, Edward Gibbon was inspired to write his work on the fall of Rome.

-October 16: Cardiff Giant- In 1869, a petrified giant is found near Cardiff.
+October 16: Cardiff Giant– In 1869, a petrified giant was found near Cardiff.

 Complex Numbers – In 1843, quaternions were first defined.